[just some pictures I added a year after getting home so I could include them in the book we printed of my mission blog!]

 And the path I’ll be retracing when I’m homeward bound again.

-Bind me not to the pasture.
+me not to the pasture.
 Chain me not to the plow.

 Set me free to find my calling and I’ll return to you somehow